Betsy Wolfe

 Betsy Wolfe (born Elizabeth Marie Wolfe; June 1, 1982) is an American actress, singer, and entrepreneur.

 Wolfe starred in the Broadway musical & Juliet as Anne Hathaway, a performance for which she was nominated for the 2023 Tony Award for Best Featured Actress in a Musical.
 Her previous Broadway credits include: 110 in the Shade (2007), Everyday Rapture (2009-2010), Rosa Bud in The Mystery of Edwin Drood (2012–13), Ellen in Bullets Over Broadway (2014), Cordelia in Falsettos (2016–17), and Jenna Hunterson in Waitress (2017–18).
 She also starred as Cathy Hiatt in the 2013 off-Broadway revival of The Last Five Years.
+She replaced Megan Hilty in the Broadway production of Death Becomes Her as Madeline Ashton.

 In 2020, Wolfe starred in the holiday film Estella Scrooge: A Christmas Carol With A Twist.
 She can be seen in the indie feature First One In, and had a guest starring role on the CBS series Instinct.

 Wolfe co-founded BroadwayEvolved, a musical theatre training program for students.